cdk8s-team/cdk8s-plus/CONTRIBUTING.md

 This repository is set up to maintain one cdk8s+ library for each of the **three latest versions** of kubernetes.
 Each library may have slightly different code.
-Because of that, contributing requires a few extra steps to make sure we can apply the feature or bug fix to all versions of the library.
+Because of that, contributing requires a few extra steps to make sure we can apply the feature or bug fix to all the appropriate libraries.

 We currently track each version on a separate branch: